• About The Emerald Palate

 Celebrate Earth Day

-• Earth Day Run (April 19, $32+ pp, Sandpoint) – Fun run followed by tree plantings
+• Earth Day Run (April 18, ~$32pp, Sandpoint) – Fun run followed by tree plantings

 • Earth Talks (April 22, First Hill) – Series of 5-minute guest talks on the environment

-• Ladybug Festival (April 26, Central District) – See the annual release of ladybugs in the Garfield Community Center Garden and participate in educational, hands-on activities
+• Ladybug Festival (April 25, Central District) – Annual release of ladybugs, educational workshops, and hands-on activities

 Washington Arboretum, one of the best parks in Seattle